-Our team is available to help access video technologies like FaceTime or Skype to facilitate ongoing connections with family and friends unable to visit in person.
+Our team is also available to help with technologies like FaceTime or Skype to permit family and friends to connect when they’re unable to visit in person.

 What is McClure Miller Respite House?

 The University of Vermont Health Network McClure Miller Respite House continues a legacy of high quality residential hospice care originally established by visionary community leaders in 1991 as Vermont Respite House.
 Respite House was designed to be a home-away-from-home for people with terminal illness and their families welcoming residents from all walks of life, from all over Vermont and from beyond its borders.

 Today, the McClure Miller Respite House stays true to the original mission by continuing to offer care and support from dedicated staff and community volunteers during the last weeks of people’s lives while sustaining dignity, respect and caring relationships.